MicrosoftDocs/azure-devops-docs/docs/organizations/audit/auditing-streaming.md

    ![Select Auditing in Organization settings](media/auditing-streaming/select-auditing-organization-settings.png)

 > [!NOTE]
-> If you do not see *Auditing* in Organization settings, then you do not have access to view audit events.
+> If you don't see *Auditing* in Organization settings, then you don't have access to view audit events.
 Outside of the Project Collection Administrators (PCAs) group, you can give permissions to other users and groups, so they can view the auditing pages.

 4. Go to the **Streams** tab, and then select **New stream**.